jp-loonytoon/alexa-cocktail-maker/README.md

 ![Bespoken test report](bst-test-report.png)

-You can then use the Amazon Alexa `ask` tool to setup a test interactive session like this:
+You can then use the Amazon Alexa `ask` tool to setup a test interactive session from your local environment like this:

 ```bash
 ask dialog